The Beach Boys: 1978–1996: Continued recording, death of Dennis, and Brian's estrangement

 The group's first two albums for CBS, 1979's L.A.
 (Light Album) and 1980's Keepin' the Summer Alive, struggled in the US, charting at 100 and 75 respectively, though the band did manage a top-forty single from L.A.
 (Light Album) with "Good Timin'".
 The recording of these albums saw Bruce Johnston return to the band, initially solely as a producer and eventually as a full-time band member.
 In-between the two albums, the group contributed the song "It's a Beautiful Day" to the soundtrack of the film Americathon.

-I think a lot of critics punish the band for not going beyond "Good Vibrations" ... they love the band so much that they get crazy because we don't top ourselves. ... [but] growth in this business is tough.